All information about Capital One® Secured Mastercard® have been collected independently by CreditCards.com and has not been reviewed by the issuer.

 Along with the 2% cash back you’ll earn at gas stations and restaurants (on the first $1,000 in combined spend each quarter), you’ll get 1% back on general purchases.
 Plus, Discover will match the cash back you earn at the end of your first year.

 The card charges no annual fee and gives you a chance to “graduate” to an unsecured card.
 It also offers some wiggle room: You won’t be charged a penalty fee the first time you pay late and you’ll never be charged a penalty APR.

 You’ll have to put down a minimum of $200 as a deposit, which may be more than you want to tie up.
 You’ll also have to wait a full year after opening your account to get your cash back match.

 You can put down a deposit as high as $2,500, which will help keep your credit utilization low.
 You can also track your credit-building progress with a free FICO scorecard each month.

 Why it’s the best credit card for bad credit with a high limit

-If you’re approved for the unsecured version of the card, you can get a credit limit of up to $500, which is fairly high for someone with damaged credit.
+If you’re approved for the unsecured version of the card, you can get a credit limit of $300 – $750, which is fairly high for someone with damaged credit.

 This card could be a good option if you’d rather not pay a deposit.
 You’ll also have a grace period of 25 days after your last billing cycle to pay your balance with no interest charges.

-There’s no guarantee you’ll be offered the unsecured version of the card, and if you get the secured version, Celtic Bank could set your deposit requirement (and, accordingly, your credit limit) at as low as $50.
+There’s no guarantee you’ll be offered the unsecured version of the card.
 Such a low credit ceiling may make it difficult to keep your credit utilization in check, which is a key factor in credit scoring.

 Continental Finance states that your account will be reviewed for a credit limit increase after 12 months, which should incentivize you to stick to responsible spending and payment habits.